Mongols: Post-Qing era

-The powerful states of Russia and China have committed many abuses against Mongols in their homeland, including war crimes and crimes against humanity, sometimes characterized as cultural genocide, with targets among the Mongol language, culture, tradition, history, religion, and ethnic identity.
-Peter the Great said: "The headwaters of the Yenisei River must be Russian land".
-The Russian Empire sent the Kalmyks and Buryats to war to reduce the populations (World War I and other wars).
-During the 20th century, Soviet scientists attempted to convince the Kalmyks and Buryats that they were not Mongols under its demongolization policy.
 35,000 Buryats were killed during a rebellion in 1927, and around one-third of the Buryat population in Russia died in the 1900s–1950s.
 10,000 Buryats of the Buryat-Mongol Autonomous Soviet Socialist Republic were massacred by Stalin's order in the 1930s.
 In 1919, the Buryats established a small theocratic Balagad state in the Kizhinginsky District of Russia which later fell in 1926.
 In 1958, the name "Mongol" was removed from the name of the Buryat-Mongol Autonomous Soviet Socialist Republic.